Equitable Access / Flat-Fee Course Materials Programs

 What is Equitable Access?

-Equitable Access (E.A.) is a flat fee course materials program for all students required course materials for a term.
+Equitable access (EA) is a flat fee course materials program referring to the practice of ensuring that all students have the necessary educational resources regardless of their financial situation, background, or personal circumstances.
+This concept aims to remove barriers that may prevent students from obtaining the materials they need to succeed academically.
 Dozens of colleges and universities across the country have implemented these programs to provide the lowest cost possible to students with many advantages for equity and academic success.

 The campus bookstores negotiate with the providers/publishers for the lowest possible prices.
 Digital delivery is usually the best solution and the most popular format.
 Sometimes, hard-copy print, used books, reprinted materials, and short-term rentals are provided instead.
 Fees are collected from students with registration payments.